top of page

 Certification

-The Mindfulness Network issues a Certification to Teach upon completion of their Training Pathway.
 Graduates of the MBCP Specialist Training are also eligible to apply to become a Certified MBCP Teacher through the Mindful Birthing and Parenting Foundation, which issues the post-nominal honorarium MBCPTc.

 Programme details